adamsilver/fdpb/03-Book-A-Flight.md

 #### A trade off

-In cases where user hasn't got JS and there is no support for date input.
+In cases where users don't have Javascript and there is no support for date input, users are left to type into a text box.
+A text box that lacks instructions.

-Users are left to type into a textbox lacking instructions.
 We can't give users a hint, for example "dd/mm/yyyy", because it will show when the browser *does* support the native date input and when the user will be assisted.

 ![]()